Distracted Driving Awareness Program

 Two Save A Life Distracted Driving Simulator Units.

-An 8’ X 10’ Projection Screen shows the audience the participants’ actual experience in the simulator, showing both the driver’s view and the drivers themselves.
+An 8’ X 10’ Projection Screen to show the audience the participants’ actual experience in the simulator, showing both the driver’s view and the drivers themselves.

 An ongoing presentation of memorials to victims who lost their lives to a distracted driving incident, playing between each participant.